Innovation and Community: Research for a Sustainable Future

 9-10 July 2025

-We are excited to invite you to our 6th Student and Staff Research Conference, a vibrant two-day event that showcases the diverse and innovative research taking place across our university community.
-This year’s theme highlights community interaction, sustainability, and innovation in a variety of powerful and thought-provoking contexts.
+Our 6th Student and Staff Research Conference took place across two vibrant days, showcasing the diverse and innovative research culture of our university community.
+This year’s theme highlighted community interaction, sustainability, and innovation in a variety of powerful and thought-provoking contexts.

-The conference opens with a keynote by Dr Torange Lang, Reader in Art, Architecture and Design Activism, on teaching and learning as a research project.
-This will be followed by a Vice Chancellor's PhD Scholars panel on unexpected encounters leading to a positive turn in their research projects.
-The morning concludes with an exploration of the PhD research journey of a colleague who now supports others as a supervisor.
+The conference opened with a keynote by Dr Torange Lang, Reader in Art, Architecture and Design Activism, on teaching and learning as a research project.
+This was followed by a Vice Chancellor's PhD Scholars panel on unexpected encounters leading to a positive turn in their research projects.
+The morning concluded with an exploration of the PhD research journey of a colleague who now supports others as a supervisor.

-It is a feature of the conference that students at the start of their research have the opportunity of giving a taste of their projects in 3-minute lightning presentations, complemented by a poster exhibition.
-The lightning presentations in particular demonstrate the range of our postgraduate research from large language modules in medical diagnosis and child sexual abuse perpetrated by children to sustainable building materials and teaching biosecurity at school.
+It is a regular feature of the annual conference that students at the start of their research have the opportunity to give a taste of their projects in 3-minute lightning presentations, complemented by a poster exhibition.
+This year's lightning presentations in particular demonstrated the range of our postgraduate research, from large language modules in medical diagnosis and child sexual abuse perpetrated by children to sustainable building materials and teaching biosecurity at school.

-The panel AI, Inclusion and Education explores the role of artificial intelligence in relation to assessment, online safety and cultural narratives.
-It will be followed by talks on low carbon concrete and the case of 'TB Mary'.
+The panel AI, Inclusion and Education explored the role of artificial intelligence in relation to assessment, online safety and cultural narratives.
+It was followed by talks on low carbon concrete and the case of 'TB Mary'.

-The closing lecture is delivered by London Met alumnus Dr Anthony Phipps, Security / Consultancy and Design Lead at Lloyds Banking Group.
-He will share his experiences with securing our online future.
+The closing lecture was delivered by London Met alumnus Dr Anthony Phipps, Security / Consultancy and Design Lead at Lloyds Banking Group.
+He shared his experiences with securing our online future.

-The final session sees the award of prizes which this year are chosen by a joint student and staff expert panel.
-The conference is organised by the Postgraduate Research Student-Staff Liaison Forum chaired by Dr Eirini Meimaridou, the Graduate School and the Research and Postgraduate Office.
+The final session saw the award of prizes, which this year were chosen by a joint student and staff expert panel.
+The conference was organised by the Postgraduate Research Student-Staff Liaison Forum chaired by Dr Eirini Meimaridou, the Graduate School and the Research and Postgraduate Office.

-We hope that this conference offers something for everyone—from inspiration and collaboration to fresh perspectives on research and innovation.
+This year's conference offered something for everyone, from inspiration and collaboration to fresh perspectives on research and innovation.